Richard McArthur: Personal life

 McArthur and his wife, Trish, have 2 children: Kimberly and Michele, and five grandchildren.

 Political positions

 McArthur supports the right to keep and bear arms.
-He advocates for deportation of illegal immigrants residing in the state of Nevada.
+He advocates for deportation of undocumented immigrants residing in the state of Nevada.

 McArthur opposes legalization of recreational marijuana, expressing his opposition to Nevada Question 2 (2016), which legalized recreational marijuana in the state.
 He was rated the most conservative member of the Assembly by the American Conservative Union in 2011.